Neway Debebe: 1973–1974: Maebel Naw

 In the 1970s Neway released his first debut album Maebel Naw, which included great hit songs such as "Eshet Belahugn", "Yetikimit Abeba" and "Egnaw Enitarek".
 Neway has released six studio albums, and collaborated with other artists on different albums.
 His works have afforded him great fame with a wide audience.

 Neway has been described as possessing a "voice of silk".
 He composes melody and lyrics for himself and for his many professional colleagues, including Tilahun Gessesse.
 Neway's music is wide and varied, from the traditional Ethiopian beats, rumba, reggae or garage, big band or Ethno-Jazz, calypso to Afro-pop.
 This made Neway hugely popular outside Ethiopia.

 1991–2007: Move to United States

 In 1991, Neway went to United States and lived there for more than 16 years.
 Neway released his two albums "Ageren Alresam" and "Yene Deha" while in the US.
 These albums were arranged by Abegaz Kibrework.
 Henok Temesgen and Fasil Wuhib also participated.
-In 2007, the new Millennium in the Ethiopian calendar, Neway went back to Ethiopia.
+In 2007, the new Millennium in the Ethiopian calendar, Neway returned to Ethiopia.